iamshadmirza/Hashnode-Blog-Backup/ckjcomnzl0eoglvs173mb7wmg.md

 ## First Interview

-I interviewed at a company in Bangalore.
+I interviewed at a company in Bangalore called GeekyAnts.
 I told them I am self-taught so I might not be familiar with terminologies you use in the company but I can code.
 The interview experience was great but I didn't perform well.
 To be precise, I performed poorly and I hated myself for that.
 I got an offer for a fresher role but I didn't take it.

 I decided to prepare and apply again in the next 6 months.